-Recent sightings at Salineño of Brown Jay may warrant a longer trek from the bluffs to the riparian forests below.
-It is in this riparian habitat along the river that the jays have been found, sometimes numbering up to four individuals.
+Recent sightings of Brown Jay at Santa Margarita Ranch may warrant a longer trek from the bluffs to the riparian forests below.
+It is in this riparian habitat along the river that the jays have been found, sometimes numbering up to seven individuals (as of Jan 2025).
 We will use the most current information to determine whether or not this two-mile hike with short stretches of rugged yet paved trail is warranted.
 This habitat is also where we could see Gray Hawk, Red-billed Pigeon (rare), and Audubon's Oriole.
 With recent sightings of Rose-throated Becard, it feels as though almost anything is possible along this wild stretch of river.
-After lunch in Zapata, we will have a little down time before afternoon birding options at Falcon County Park, FM-2098 ponds (near Falcon Heights), and Zapata City Park (library).
+After lunch in Zapata, we will have a little down time before afternoon birding options at Falcon County